omnilaboratory/OmniBOLT-spec/README.md

 ## Implementation and API for client applications

-Implementation of OmniBOLT specification can be found in this repository [LightningOnOmnilayer](https://github.com/omnilaboratory/obd), as well as the API online documentation can be found [here](https://api.omnilab.online).
+Implementation of OmniBOLT specification can be found in this repository [OmniBOLT Daemon](https://github.com/omnilaboratory/obd), as well as the API online documentation can be found [here](https://api.omnilab.online).

 [Javascript API:](https://github.com/omnilaboratory/DebuggingTool/blob/master/js/obdapi.js).
 The JS SDK implments a complete set of APIs for HD wallets (required by [OmniBOLT #07:](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/OmniBOLT-07-Hierarchical-Deterministic-(HD)-wallet.md)) and client applications.
 It manages pub/priv keys genertion and helps developers automatically fill in the arguments which is hardly to be manually finished.